ClusterM/wg-obfuscator-easy/README.md

 ### SSL certificate issues

 - Caddy is only installed by the automated installation script (outside the container)
-- For nip.io domains, certificates are obtained automatically via Let's Encrypt
+- For Dynu domains (or any other domain you configure), certificates are obtained automatically via Let's Encrypt
 - Check Caddy logs: `journalctl -u caddy`
 - Verify DNS resolution for your domain
 - If using manual installation, set up your own reverse proxy with SSL certificates